saswatanand/symexbib/README.md

 A bibliography of papers related to symbolic execution
 ========

+The foollowing list was earlier hosted at https://sites.google.com/site/symexbib/.
+From now on, the plan is to update only this list.

+The list is a bit out of date since I have not added many papers since 2013.
 Please let me know if you want to add any paper to the list.
 I would be happy to add you as an collborator on this project so that you can edit the list yourself.

 |Title|Venue|Year|Authors|